 - Stop your app if it’s running

-- From the dropdown menu in your Workspace, select “EAS init”
+- From the dropdown menu in the Project Editor, select “EAS init”

 - Log in to your Expo account when prompted